awandahl/choosing_journal/index.md

 This is the [page you are looking at https://awandahl.github.io/choosing_journal/](https://awandahl.github.io/choosing_journal/)

-## This is a support page for the [PhD Workshop: Choosing a journal](https://www.kth.se/en/biblioteket/kalender/evenemang/doktorandworkshop-valja-tidskrift-1.1010706) held or to be held at KTH 2020-12-10.
+## This is a support page for the [PhD Workshop: Choosing a journal](https://www.kth.se/en/biblioteket/kalender/evenemang/doktorandworkshop-valja-tidskrift-1.1010706) held  at KTH 2020-12-10.
 Contact person: [Anders Wändahl](https://www.kth.se/profile/aw) email: aw@kth.se

 ## Why should you do this?